Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

 by which we mean the transitive closure of these equivalence relations.
-Thus we have a glued space $F_\gamma$ for \emph{any} cocycle $\gamma = \sum c_i \Gamma_i$.
-Since $\gamma$ is minimal, $F_\gamma$ is connected.
-The diffeomorphism types of the constituent pieces are independent of the representative expression for $\gamma$, though the labelings and orientations are not.
-The homeomorphism type of this glued space may depend on the arbitrary choices of gluings.
-Carrying out this gluing for the fibers over all links in the base $\L^d_m$ yields a glued total space $X_\gamma$ whose fiber over a link in $\L^d_m$ is $F_\gamma$.
-We now establish some properties of $F_\gamma$.
-It need not be a manifold with corners, but it is not too pathological: \begin{proposition} The space $F_\gamma$ can be given a CW (i.e.~cellular) structure. \end{proposition}
+Since $\gamma$ is minimal, the glued fiber $F_\gamma$ is connected.
+The diffeomorphism types of the pieces $F[\Gamma_i]$ are independent of the vertex-labelings and edge-orientations in the representative expression for $\gamma$.
+However, the homeomorphism type of $F_\gamma$ may depend on the arbitrary choices of gluings.
+Letting the link in the base $\L^d_m$ vary, we have a bundle $\tX_\gamma \to \L^d_m$ with fiber $\tF_\gamma$ and a glued bundle $X_\gamma \to \L^d_m$ with fiber $F_\gamma$, which is the fiberwise quotient by a map $\psi: \tX_\gamma \to X_\gamma$.
+We will now define a subspace $\d F_\gamma$ such that $(F_\gamma, \d F_\gamma)$ will be a nicely glued manifold with corners as in Definition \ref{NicelyGluedMfdDef}.

-\begin{remark} The reader may replace ``singular (co)homology'' throughout the paper by ``cellular (co)homology'' for a more direct interpretation of our construction.
-However, from a logical standpoint, any (co)homology theory which admits integer coefficients suffices. \end{remark}